-For the years 1996-2004, AHRQ's licensing agreement for the proprietary database precluded the release of the imputed NDC values to the public, so for these prescriptions, the household-reported name of the prescription (RXHHNAME) and the original NDC (RXNDC) and prescription name (RXNAME) reported by the pharmacy were provided on the file to allow users to do their own imputation.
-In addition, for the years 1996-2004, the imputed NDC values for the RXFLG = 3 cases could be accessed through the MEPS Data Center.
-For those events not falling into the RXFLG = 3 category, the reserve code (-13) was assigned to the household-reported medication name (RXHHNAME).
-The household-reported name of the prescription (RXHHNAME) is no longer provided on this file; however, this variable may be accessed through the MEPS Data Center as can the original pharmacy-reported name and NDC.
-For information on accessing data through the MEPS Data Center, see the Data Center section of the MEPS Web site at: meps.ahrq.gov/data_stats/onsite_datacenter.jsp.
+For the years 1996-2004, AHRQ's licensing agreement for the proprietary database precluded the release of the imputed NDC values to the public, so for these prescriptions, the householdreported name of the prescription (RXHHNAME) and the original NDC (RXNDC) and prescription name (RXNAME) reported by the pharmacy were provided on the file to allow users to do their own imputation.
+In addition, for the years 1996-2004, the imputed NDC values for the RXFLG = 3 cases could be accessed through the AHRQ Data Center.
+For those events not falling into the RXFLG = 3 category, the reserve code (-13) was assigned to the householdreported medication name (RXHHNAME).
+The household-reported name of the prescription (RXHHNAME) is no longer provided on this file; however, this variable may be accessed through the AHRQ Data Center as can the original pharmacy-reported name and NDC.
+For information on accessing data through the AHRQ Data Center, see the Data Center section of the MEPS website.
 Beginning with the 2013 data, the variable RXDRGNAM is included on the file.
 This drug name is the generic name of the drug most commonly used by prescribing physicians.
 It is supplied by the Multum Lexicon database.
+RXDRGNAM for earlier years can be found in the Multum Lexicon Addendum Files to MEPS Prescribed Medicines Files for 1996-2013.
+Additionally, the 2013 addendum file contains a version of RXDRGNAM that has corrected values for some records.
+See the documentation for the addendum files.